jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-custom-subdomains.md

 ## Do I need to update my existing resources?

-No. The regional endpoint will continue to work for new and existing Cognitive Services and the custom subdomain name is optional.
+No. The regional endpoint will continue to work for new and existing Cognitive Research Technologies and the custom subdomain name is optional.
 Even if a custom subdomain name is added the regional endpoint will continue to work with the resource.

 ## What if an SDK asks me for the region for a resource?